jaiminpan/pg_jieba/README.md

   cd build

   cmake ..
-  # if postgresql is installed customized, Try cmd like following
+  # If postgresql is installed customized, Try cmd as following
   # cmake -DCMAKE_PREFIX_PATH=/PATH/TO/PGSQL_INSTALL_DIR ..
+  # In some OS like Ubuntu.
+Try cmd as following may solve the compiling problem
+  # cmake -DCMAKE_CXX_FLAGS="-Wall -std=c++11" ..

   make
   make install